Prenatal care in the United States: Connection between physicians and patients

 For many patients, it is difficult to develop a long-standing and trusting relationship with healthcare providers.
-Regardless of socioeconomic background, women will incorporate beneficial life style changes that are easily incorporated into their daily lives.
-Data from Browner et al. found that pregnant women do not regard prenatal recommendations to be authoritative simply because they were issued by clinical professionals, with that they tend to follow recommendations by their own discretion.
-Using prenatal diagnostic tests may enforce the importance of following doctor's orders.
-Medical staff should aim to establish effective lines of communication with health care providers to ensure an increase awareness of women's health while establishing trust with their patients.
+Regardless of socioeconomic background, women will incorporate beneficial lifestyle changes that are easily incorporated into their daily lives.
+Data from Browner et al. found that pregnant women do not regard prenatal recommendations to be authoritative simply because they were issued by clinical professionals, with tend to follow recommendations by their discretion.
+Using prenatal diagnostic tests may reinforce the importance of following the doctor's orders.
+Medical staff should aim to establish effective lines of communication with health care providers to ensure an increased awareness of women's health while establishing trust with their patients.

 If patients cannot be matched with healthcare providers culturally, then they should at least be able to visit a physician who is trained specifically to deal with cultural differences.
 This awareness and sensitivity can come in many forms, such as a familiarity with a foreign language, an understanding of how a specific ethnicity views mothers, or knowing how family networks play into the mothers’ decision-making process.
 All of these options have the potential to improve doctor-patient relationships, and the establishment of such relationships can be implemented in medical training in the US both in medical school settings and on-site training programs.

-It has been suggested that physicians and other health care providers screen their patients for both abuse and sexually transmitted diseases to ensure their overall well being.
-They should also aid them in getting the proper treatment, health, social and legal services if a problem exists.
+It has been suggested that physicians and other health care providers screen their patients for both abuse and sexually transmitted diseases to ensure their overall well-being.
+They should also aid them in getting the proper treatment, health, social, and legal services if a problem exists.